-Growth is an increase in the country’s output.
+Economic Growth is an increase in a country’s output.

 The Relationship between Inequality and Economic Growth

 Poverty has come down most when inequality has fallen, and there is high economic growth.
 Initial low levels of inequality are associated with more negative elasticities of poverty reduction concerning growth.
 Higher initial inequality results in less effect on poverty with an increase in economic growth.